Please Note:

 Are planning documents eligible for UWIP funding?

-Yes, planning documents such as capital asset management plans are eligible for UWIP fund consideration.
+Yes, planning documents like capital asset management plans and reserve studies are eligible for consideration.

 What is meant by the agriculture off-farm infrastructure type?

-Agriculture off-farm is defined as any facility such as a canal, pipeline or dam that delivers water for agriculture, but excluding facilities that are on-farm and benefit individual farms.
+This is defined as any facility, such as a canal, pipeline or dam, that stores and delivers water for agriculture but excludes facilities that are on-farm and benefit individual farms.

 How will the UWIP and dam safety interact?
 What types of dam projects are eligible for funding under the UWIP?